Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 > aside positive
 >
-> **Note** - The code is here to illustrate how would you normally do the app creation using the manual steps, but this step is executed automatically by the CLI, for example, in a manual environment you will need to update your files to a stage, but that managed by the **`snow app run`** command.
-In the of the following steps there will be instructions on how to execute it.
+> **Note** - This code is here to illustrate how would you normally do the app creation using the manual steps, but **this step is executed automatically by the CLI**, for example, in a manual environment you will need to update your files to a stage, but that managed by the **`snow app run`** command.
+In the following steps there will be instructions on how to execute it.

-Here we create another stage, and after that we go ahead and build out our application package
+Here, in our manual example, we create another stage, and after that we go ahead and build out our application package

 ```sql
 USE DATABASE IP2LOCATION;